 Since testosterone is insoluble in aqueous solutions, majority of it is found to circulate the blood by binding to transport proteins, there is usually only a small fraction (< 1%) which exists as unbound (free testosterone).
 Approximately 60% of it is bound to SHBG with high affinity, whilst the remainder is loosely bound to albumin.
 It is the albumin-bound and free fractions which represent the biologically active forms, whilst SHBG is known to effectively inhibit testosterone action.

+The following free testosterone ELISA kit is an ideal tool for analysing many types of diagnostic applications.
 The determination of unbound or free fraction of serum testosterone is a useful means of estimating the physiologically bio-active hormone.
 Unbound/free testosterone levels are found to be elevated in women experiencing hyperandrogenism that is linked with hirsutism either in the presence or absence of polycystic ovarian disease.
 Other uses for measuring unbound/free testosterone is in situations where SHBG levels are increased or decreased for example during hypothyroidism and obesity.
-Free testosterone determinations are highly recommended in order to overcome any influences that may be due to the variations in transport proteins on the total testosterone concentration.
+The determination of free testosterone are highly recommended in order to overcome any influences that may be due to the variations in transport proteins on the total testosterone concentration.
 Even though currently it is under investigation, the majority of researchers are in agreement that the free testosterone measurement is representative of the biologically active fraction.

-The minimum sensitivity detection limit of testosterone (free or unbound) using this human free testosterone ELISA kit was approximately 0.06 pg/ml.
-The dynamic assay range for this kit is 0.2 – 100.0 pg/ml.
+The minimum sensitivity detection limit of human unbound or free testosterone using current free testosterone ELISA kit was approximately 0.06 pg/ml.
+The dynamic range for this assay is 0.2 – 100.0 pg/ml.